Cathodic Protection Technician - Level Two

 - complete the required work experience and formal training (see Competency Profile),

-- submit the Occupational Certificate – Credentials Application to an Apprenticeship and Industry Training office
+- submit the Online Occupational Certificate – Credentials Application APPLY ONLINE NOW! ans submit your completed application

 - successfully complete the required exam (see Exam Counselling Sheet)